 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Kinrix:

-Kinrix is usually handled and stored by a health care provider.
-If you are using Kinrix at home, store Kinrix as directed by your pharmacist or health care provider.
-Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
+Kinrix is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Kinrix, please talk with your doctor, pharmacist, or other health care provider.